newmediakassel/website015/content/201707-rundgang017/rundgang017.md

 **Dear Space**, Didem Sandikci, 2017, Website, Exhibition

-"Dear Space" [http://dearspace.online/](http://dearspace.online/) aims to examine the internet as a space from the perspective of the artists and tries to question their present relationship with the internet through almost perfectly opposite companion: letters.
+_[Dear Space](http://dearspace.online/)_ aims to examine the internet as a space from the perspective of the artists and tries to question their present relationship with the internet through almost perfectly opposite companion: letters.
 Artists are received the question with a handwritten letter and asked to answer it in the same way.
 These are the answers of the participated artists.
 "Dear Space" is an ongoing online exhibition by Didem Sandıkcı.

 ---

 ![](mario.jpg)